i0466lt/mustang_streamer/README.md

 Mustang Streamer is a personal project that runs Volumio3 installed on a Raspberry CM4 with HiFiBerry sound card, 11.9" touch display, led pushbutton (changing color based on audio sample rate) and POE powered.
 Only two cables: Ethernet and Optical output.

+This software works on Raspberry CM4, Raspberry Pi 3, Raspberry Pi 4.
+Feel free to test on other platforms and please report the issues.

 ## Main features
 - Turn off display after desired idle time
 - Wake up display automatically when player resume
 - Led changing color with different sample-rates
 - Wake up with button
+- Play/pause with button short press
-- Power off CM4 with button long-press
+- Power off or reboot CM4 with button long press

 ![Mustang Streamer](https://www.oluo.it/public/mustang_main.jpg)